merikbest/OnlineShop/README.md

 # :hibiscus: Perfume web store

-This project is a simple web store built in Spring Boot.
+This E-commerce project built on Spring Boot.

 ## Used Technologies: